fist1231/pvnsys/tttsGwtClient/README.markdown

 8. Browse to http://localhost:8080/tttsGwtClient

 9. Generate eclipse project files: $ gradle elipse

+Or to use existing .classpath add USERPROFILE_HOME=c:\Userc\{username} to Eclipse variables. c:\Userc\{username} is a USERPROFILE windows variable, or correspondent Linux variable